 Summarising, in matter of self-study, this tome is compulsory.

-First Certificate in English: Highly suggested materials
+First Certificate: Highly suggested materials

 There are two other manuals that I strongly advise you to work on as you approach the exam.
 One is lexicon, the other grammar.